tanvi-orcl/fpp-ansible/fpp_notes.md

 - Move GI Method?
 - When do we create a new home?
 - Which hosts do we have to run each set of tasks on (follow-up from question about image registry from session)
-- . oraenv (how do they know $ORACLE_HOME value)
 - what do you feel is the BASE information they would have?
 What else can be extrapolated?

 - fresh home with current settings installed on exadata server to get metadata without risking changed configurations
 - map created from that info on fpp server, image registered, working copy created

 Notes from FiServ Testing Sessions
 - Their naming standards: dbhome1_191200, dbhome1_182400, dbhome1_12201_210720 (version 12), dbhome1_191200_12345678 (one off patch)
-- Need to run db tasks from the db itself
 - Will be using centrify or cyberark to get the keys

-Map Files
- - setting . oraenv to ORACLE_HOME --> how do we get ansible to enter in values in response? expectd?
- - gather image details -> this is of the temporary image completed right?
-How do you know the version, etc - or do you know it before?
- - groups --> -h not working

- - Master GI File - how often would it be updated? might not be work the risk to be adding lines to it... often a source of error if could write incorrectly
  - What is the timeline for how often each map file will be created / updated?
 They would only create a new one what there is a new patch right? --> TBD.
 Relying on DBAAS tooling to lay down the hole and then recording metadata about it.
 But as we do a move from old home to new home.
 We look at the current

  1 image: many working copies

  Lifecycle